THE LOCKHEED CONSTELLATION, THE AIRLINER THAT SAVED AN AIRLINE….Or at least that was the plan

 With speed, range and comfort, the new Constellation would turn TWA into a formidable competitor; and with exclusive rights to production his competitors could only watch as passengers flocked to a airliner they could only dream of owning.

 All he needed was money and a leap of faith on the part of the TWA Board of Directors.
-He received neither from a conservative myopic board unwilling to bet the farm on a conceptual, expensive air plane.
-Frye was loosing his dream airliner and control of TWA.
+He received neither from the conservative board of directors.
+With his turn around plan rejected the beleaguered airline president was loosing his dream airliner and control of TWA .

-THE GAMBLERThe battle to build the Constellation was far from over.
-The beleaguered president circumvented the board in search of an investor willing to place a high risk bet with the potential of a big payoff.
-He found it in Howard Hughes, aviation enthusiast and eccentric millionaire with the instincts of a riverboat gambler and a bottomless pit of money to play with.
+THE GAMBLERWhat Frye needed was a gambler with deep pockets.
+He found his risk taker in Howard Hughes, aviation enthusiast and eccentric millionaire with the instincts of a riverboat gambler and a bottomless pit of money to play with.

 At first, Frye proposed selling a few of TWA’s routes.
 Hughes wanted more.‘Why don’t I just buy TWA” countered Hughes.
 “We never thought of that,” answered Frye .
 “TWA would cost a lot of money.”
 “I’ve got the money” replied Hughes.
 (Troubled Skies TA Heppenheimer p 111)